robrich/kubernetes-hands-on-workshop/C-Kubernetes-in-the-Cloud/17-Azure-Kubernetes-Service/start/README.md

                  number: 3000
    ```

+   Ensure you replace ~~`YOUR_DOMAIN_HERE`~~ with the domain you chose above.
+It doesn't need to be a real domain.
+We'll use `/etc/hosts` to make it work locally.

    This sets up DNS rules to get traffic from the internet on port 80 into the service named `frontend` on port `3000`.
 One could also route https traffic, specifying a certificate stored as a Kubernetes secret, though this is beyond the scope of this course.

    The line `ingressClassName: nginx` tells Kubernetes to use the Nginx ingress controller.
 If using different ingress technologies you may need different configuration.

-4. Schedule this ingress:
+5. Schedule this ingress:

    ```
    kubectl apply -f ingress.yaml
    ```

-5. Get all:
+6. Get all:

    ```
    kubectl get all